matiasraisanen/insecrawl/README.md

 $ python3 insecrawl.py -c {COUNTRY_CODE}
 ```

-This will download a still frame from each camera located in the designated country.
+This will download a still frame from each camera located in the designated country, and save them into **./images**

 ---